budavariam/budavariam.github.io/_posts/2020-09-19-things-i-wish-i-had-known.md

 - [HackerRank](https://www.hackerrank.com/)
 - [SPOJ](https://www.spoj.com/)

-## Terminal can do more than GUI
+## Terminal can be simpler than GUI

+Imagine you have a simple operation with 2 parameters.
+In the command line you have to type these options, but the GUI has to provide specific input fields or clickable items to select the appropriate data.

 If an application comes with a terminal, or command interpreter, it's worth it to learn to use what it's capable of.
 Most of the time it involves less clicking and mouse movement to achieve the same thing, or even do many more options.

-My favourite examples are AutoCAD and Excel.
+My favourite examples are Excel and AutoCAD.

 In Excel you can select the commands from a form and add each parameter for a function.
 But when it comes to nesting those params, you'll end up with juggling many windows.
-At least it was the case in version 2003, I haven't really used new versions since then.
+At least it was the case in version 2003, I haven't really used new versions since then, but this experience stuck.
-But you have the option to write a formula, that's simpler, and the help menu is still over the cursor.
+You have the option to write a formula, that's simpler, and the help menu and the next property hovers over the cursor anyways.
 The only thing you need to be aware of, not to make any syntax errors.

-In AutoCAD you could do any operation in the command line that you could access from the GUI, it even typed the commands, and let you repeat them.
-As I recall some drawing commands did not even have the GUI option, so you could really do more.
+I recall one time I needed a specific drawing command option, but it was not available as a button.
+TODO: look for it.

-My favourite IDE is curretly VSCode, I always keep the terminal open in the bottom.
+My favorite IDE is curretly VSCode, I always keep the terminal open in the bottom.
+I can pipe together operations that would be impossible to do in the GUI of the operating system.

 ## Typing is crucial